An LLM Compiler for Parallel Function Calling

-To address this challenge, we draw inspiration from classical compilers, where efficient instruction execution in traditional programming is a well-explored area.
-A key optimization technique in compilers involves the identification of instructions that can be executed in parallel and the effective management of their dependencies.
-Drawing inspiration from this concept, one can envision the need for a \emph{compiler} tailored for LLM function calling, which can efficiently orchestrate various function calls and handle their dependencies.
-This shares a similar philosophy to the recent studies that view LLMs as an operating system~\cite{andrej, packer2023memgpt}.
+To address this challenge, we draw inspiration from classical compilers, where optimizing instruction executions in traditional programming languages has been extensively explored.
+A key optimization technique in compilers involves identifying instructions that can be executed in parallel and effectively managing their dependencies.
+Similarly, one can envision a {compiler}, tailored for LLM function calling, which can efficiently orchestrate various function calls and their dependencies.
+This shares a similar philosophy with the recent studies that align LLMs with computer systems~\cite{andrej, packer2023memgpt}.
 To this end, we introduce \OURS, a novel framework that enables parallel multi-tool execution of LLMs across different models and workloads.
-To the best of our knowledge, \OURS is the first framework to specifically optimize the orchestration of multi-function calling of LLMs that can not only improve latency and cost, but also result in higher accuracy by minimizing interference from processing intermediate results.
+To the best of our knowledge, \OURS is the first framework to optimize the orchestration of LLM function calling that can not only improve latency and cost, but also accuracy, by minimizing interference from the outputs of intermediate function calls.
 In more detail, we make the following contributions: